MaxSMCON/Group_2/README.md

 Upon Conversion, Ramila to pivot the final table
-Avery - to update documentation with the Problem statement in the introduction Jobbin  - Identify Top 10 commodity based on data availablity Next Touch Point Friday 9pm on December 3rd, 2021.
+Avery - to update documentation with the Problem statement in the introduction Jobbin  - Identify Top 10 commodity based on data availablity ALL  - Please provide references you are using for analysis to include in documentation.
+Next Touch Point Friday 9pm on December 3rd, 2021.